xrdocs/cloud-scale-networking/_tutorials/2017-08-03-understanding-ncs5500-resources-s01e02.md

 ![non-eTCAM-IPv4-IntOpt-.jpg]({{site.baseurl}}/images/non-eTCAM-IPv4-IntOpt-.jpg){: .align-center}

 As the name implies, this profile has been optimized to move the largest route population present on the Internet (v4/24, v4/23, v4/20) in the largest memory database: the LEM.
 And we introduced specific improvements and pre-processing to handle the v4/23 and v4/20 optimally.

+If you followed carefully, you noticed that a couple of improvement are needed to implement this sequence of lookup.

+First, the match on LEM needs to be on an exact prefix length but the step two is done on IPv4/24 and IPv4/23.
+Indeed a function in DPA splits all IPv4/23 received from the upper FIB process in two.
+Each /23 is programmed as two sub-sequent /24s in hardware.
+We will illustrate this case with an example in the lab later in this post, advertising 300,000 IPv4/23.

+Second, the exact match in step 3 for IPv4/20 in LEM is only possible if we don't have any IPv4/22 or IPv4/21 prefixes overlapping with this IPv4/20.
+This implies the system performs another pro-active check to verify we don't have overlap.
+If an overlap happens, the IPv4/20 prefix is moved from LEM to LPM dynamically.
+We will illustrate this mechanism later in the post, advertising 100,000 IPv4/20 first, then advertising 100,000 IPv4/21 overlapping on the IPv4/20.
+We will see the IPv4/20 moved in LPM automatically.

 With this Internet Optimized profile activated, it's possible to store a full internet view on base systems and line cards (we will present a couple of examples at the end of the documents).

 - LEM is 786k large